Classes

 Level | Time | Monthly Tuition |

-Students at this level might attend a summer intensive outside of Sonoma, which can be used to supplement SCD's dance camps or as an alternative to them.
-All Advanced students are expected to attend at least three weeks of Summer Dance Camp or equivalent.
-Students who have an interest in pursuing dance professionally and/or dancing in college are strongly encouraged to attend summer intensives associated with ballet or dance companies.
+Students at this level might attend a summer intensive outside of Sonoma, which can be used to supplement SCD's Camps or as an alternative to them.
+Students who have an interest in pursuing dance professionally and/or dancing in college are strongly encouraged to attend summer intensives associated with established ballet or dance companies.

 For Ladies